NeuromatchAcademy/content-creation/README.md

 ## Content Creation

 # Making videos
 - Make your slides using [this template](https://docs.google.com/presentation/d/1mU5otRXJarz4HD-2kOFVSSedkXDUz4BHO6ISJIPOZz8/edit#slide=id.p).
 Please don't change the template!
 We have included boxes for your video and captions.
+The materials will eventually be published as CC-BY.
-- Turn over to the slide review team at NMA to check them over
+- Turn over to the slide review team at NMA to check them over.
 - Once you get the okay, record your lecture.
-[Here](https://docs.google.com/document/d/1_RHVZ-R0XPP634pIflgspR1dPSzHkkfc7uQ1vQ97p7g/edit#heading=h.2utdyzjhohx8) are instructions on how to record
+[Here](https://docs.google.com/document/d/1_RHVZ-R0XPP634pIflgspR1dPSzHkkfc7uQ1vQ97p7g/edit#heading=h.2utdyzjhohx8) are instructions on how to record.
 - Notation standards coming soon.